programminghoch10/MobileIconChanger/README.md

 ## Compatibility

-This mod is very universal and thus should work on most devices.
+This mod should work on any AOSP-near ROM.

+If your device has network activity indicators, it probably will not work.
+Many ROMs use custom indicators, which are not supported as of now.

 It has been developed and tested on `LineageOS 17.1` using `LSPosed`.

 Requirements: